-(Last UPDATED 2/1/2021) The Camellia Society has announced that the Annual Sacramento Camellia Show will not take place as usual in 2021.
-Stay tuned!
+(Last UPDATED 2/22/2022) The Camellia Society has announced that the annual Sacramento Camellia Show will take place on March 5 and 6th in 2022.

 I confess – this past weekend is the first time I attended the annual Sacramento Camellia Show.
 The 93rd Sacramento Camellia Show was held on Saturday, March 4 and Sunday, March 5 at the Memorial Auditorium on J Street in Downtown Sacramento.
 Also noteworthy – the Memorial Auditorium just celebrated its 90th birthday.